VanTanev/ivantanev.com/content/blog/reducing-the-use-of-array-reduce/index.md

 description: Refactoring a complicated use of reduce() to code that is easier to read.
 ---

-We are going to refactor a complicated use of reduce() to something more manageable, talk about the motivation for avoiding reduce and look at some other examples.
+We are going to refactor a complicated use of reduce() to something more manageable, step by step.

+### This is the refactoring we'll walk through today:

 ```diff
  import { FormikErrors } from 'formik'